The Queer Community Mourns ‘Warrior’ Leslie Feinberg

 Often on the front lines of protest, Feinberg was arrested most recently in June 2012 for protesting the sentencing of CeCe McDonald, a transgender woman jailed in Minneapolis after a homophobic Neo-Nazi attacked her.

-Though best known for her contributions to the LGBT literature canon, Feinberg spent the last years of her life organising within the labor movement - as a committee member of LGBT coalitions within both the AFL-CIO and the National Writers Union.
+Though best known for her contributions to the LGBT literature canon, Feinberg spent the last years of her life organizing within the labor movement—as a committee member of LGBT coalitions within both the AFL-CIO and the National Writers Union.